shinyquagsire23/OpenJKDF2/README.md

 # OpenJKDF2

-This directory contains a function-by-function reimplementation of DF2 in C. Files are organized as closely to the original game as possible, based on symbols from the Grim Fandango Remaster Android/Linux/macOS port.
-It also contains the original versions of `byacc` and `flex` for COG script parsing.
+OpenJKDF2 is a function-by-function reimplementation of DF2 in C, with 64-bit ports to MacOS and Linux.
+Files are organized as closely to the original game as possible, based on symbols from the Grim Fandango Remaster Android/Linux/macOS port, as well as scattered assertions from various other games.
+It also contains the original versions of `byacc` and `flex` used for COG script parsing.

 ![MacOS Screenshot](docs/images/screenshot.png)